The Quality in Organ Donation (QUOD) initiative aims to identify pathways of injury and repair in donors organs.

 Despite the advances made in recent years in the realms of organ donation and transplantation, a significant and widening disparity exists between organ supply and demand.
 This disparity is predicted to worsen over the course of the next decade making this the biggest challenge facing the transplant community today.

-The QUOD initiative is led by Prof Rutger J Ploeg, Professor of Transplant Biology and Consultant Transplant Surgeon.
+The QUOD initiative is led by Professor Rutger J Ploeg, Professor of Transplant Biology and Consultant Transplant Surgeon.

 Despite the increasing awareness of the importance of transplantation there is a widening deficit between organ supply and clinical need.
 This pattern that is predicted to worsen over the next 10 years.